Open-Data-Science-at-SIO/BUG-Resources/tutorials/transrate.rst

-Running a reference analysis: comparative metrics
+Comparing your assembly to a reference
 -------------------------------------------------

-If you have a reference transcriptome (does not need to be from your species), you can use transrate to assess how well your transcriptome maps to the reference.
+If you have a reference (DNA, RNA or peptide; does not need to be from your species), you can use transrate to assess how well your transcriptome maps to the reference.
-Imporantly, you can asses quality to DNA, RNA or peptides.
-If you're working with a divergent reference, assessing relative to a peptide file may provide the best information.
-Read more about the `comparative metrics, here <http://hibberdlab.com/transrate/metrics.html#comparative-metrics>`__.
+If you're working with a relatively divergent reference, assessing relative to a peptide file may provide the best information.
+Read about the `comparative metrics here <http://hibberdlab.com/transrate/metrics.html#comparative-metrics>`__.

-Transrate doesn't provide an example reference, but for demostration purposes, we can use the 'transcripts.fa' as both assembly and reference.
+Transrate doesn't provide an example reference, but for demonstration purposes, we can use the 'transcripts.fa' as both assembly and reference.
 Since the files are identical, we should see complete coverage.

 To run reference assessment::

-   transrate -a transcripts.fa --reference transcripts.fa
+   transrate --assembly transcripts.fa --reference transcripts.fa

 In addition to contig metrics, you should see::